tcr/edit-text/docs/src/working-with-operations.md

 # Working with Operations

-Operations are defined by a "deletion" and an "addition" pair.
-This covers the whole space of modifications that edit-text can perform, and the distinction allows operational transform logic to be simplified.
+Operations in edit-text are a sequence of a "deletion" followed by an "addition", grouped together in a pair.
+All modifications edit-text can perform are designed to perform a deletion followed by an addition, and this distinction between deleting and adding content allows operational transform logic to be simplified.

-The `Op` type is a tuple of an `AddSpan` and a `DelSpan`, each composed of `AddElement` and `DelElement` enums respectively.
-These `???Element` enums have some obvious `DocElement` counterparts, like `DocChars`, `DelChars`, and `AddChars`.
+The `Op` type is a tuple of the `AddSpan` and `DelSpan` types, which just represent vectors of the `AddElement` and `DelElement` enums.
+The `DocElement` enums has some obvious counterparts here, like the trio of `DocChars`, `DelChars`, and `AddChars`.

 ```rust
 type DelSpan = Vec<DelElement>;